 The study area is well-known for its quasi-experimental maternal and child health and family planning programs which operate in half of the surveillance area while the other half serves as a comparison area for understanding the impacts of interventions on fertility, mortality, and health (see Alam et al. 2017 for further details).
-Approximately 88% of the local population is Muslim, and the remainder are Hindu; all are ethnic Bengalis.
-In this fieldsite we will collaborate closely with Dr. Nurul Alam of icddr,b and members of the Matlab community.
+Approximately 88% of the local population is Muslim, and the remainder is Hindu; all are ethnic Bengalis.
+In this fieldsite we collaborate closely with Dr. Nurul Alam of icddr,b and members of the Matlab community.

 The Bangladesh team was led by Dr. Nurul Alam of the icddr,b working closely with Dr. Mary Shenk and the research team based at Pennsylvania State University.
 Piloting and data collection were conducted by a team of 10 enumerators guided by project manager Fatema Tuz Zohora with help from Mohammad Shoriful Islam, and methodological guidance from Mohammad Moinuddin Haider.

 In late 2021, the Bangladesh team conducted a preliminary round of focus group discussions aimed at more fully understanding local ideas about social support, childcare and religion in Matlab.
 The findings from these focus groups helped us refine and tweak our survey before beginning survey piloting.
 During piloting, the team of enumerators helped streamline our survey and correct any errors or translations before starting data collection formally in 2022.
 They survey data were collected on tablets using the Open Data Kit (ODK) software.